peterussell/djt/readme.md

 # DJT: Django Testing

-This is a project for working through the Django tutorial at https://docs.djangoproject.com/.
+This is a repository for working through the Django tutorial at https://docs.djangoproject.com/.

  * Python v3.6.2